 This is the importance of finding and defining your niche, being able to cut through the clutter and give your client the simple bottom line about your superpower.

-The third trend that I predict is that coaching fees are going to come under increasing pressure from a decreasing client base, meaning that the ability to deliver quantifiable results and greater value will become more and more important.
+The third trend in the coaching industry that I predict is that coaching fees are going to come under increasing pressure from a decreasing client base, meaning that the ability to deliver quantifiable results and greater value will become more and more important.

 With an increasing number of coaching shifting to the online space, clients will have a valid reason for putting a squeeze on fees – just a medical aids have lowered rates for services delivered by medical professionals when delivered virtually.